Artist Bio: Nisty Chatha

 After completing his studies in Contemporary Fine Arts at UNISA and earning his Bachelor’s degree in 2000, van Zyl embarked on a professional art career that has seen him curate numerous exhibitions and showcase his work in galleries worldwide.

-Fracture: The Coal Chronicles of South Africa
+Artwork: Fracture – The Coal Chronicles of South Africa (Sold)

 In the heart of South Africa’s Highveld, the coal mines unearth minerals as well as stories.
 These tales, rich in heritage and complexity, are vividly brought to life in Riaan van Zyl’s charcoal artwork, “Fracture.”
 This piece, a masterful blend of shadow and light, captures the essence of the coal mining industry that is a cornerstone of progress, the heart of electricity generation and manufacture and a subject of environmental and social discourse.